 You’ll need to mention any ‘housing costs’ you pay - this includes any rent or ‘service charges’.

 ‘Service charges’ are any money you pay for maintenance work in shared spaces around your home or garden.
 For example if you live in a flat block with shared corridors, you might pay for someone to clean these.
 Check your tenancy agreement to find out if you pay service charges.

 If you get any help with your rent, you’ll need to put down how much your total rent is - this includes any money you get to help with your rent.
 For example if you get £200 of Housing Benefit a month and you pay £400 rent a month, you’ll need to put down your total rent as £600.

 You’ll also need to mention if you have any rent-free weeks.
 You might get rent-free weeks if you rent from the council or a housing association.

 You’ll be asked if anyone else is named on the rental agreement.
 If they are, you’ll need to know how much your total rent is - this is the combined rent you pay for the home.

 Your landlord’s details

-You’ll be asked for your landlord’s details so they can confirm how much rent you pay.
+You’ll be asked for your landlord’s details.
 If you rent from the council or a housing association, these might appear automatically.